 - 1. Areas specifically identified for business development on the Proposals Map; - 2.
-Business development, including appropriate leisure and tourism uses, where a need for a countryside location is demonstrated, or the development constitutes an appropriate form of farm diversification; - Proposals involving the re-use of industrial, commercial or institutional land or premises, or the conversion of farm buildings for business use; or - 4.
-Limited extensions to existing established business in the countryside;
+Proposals involving the re-use of industrial, commercial or institutional land or premises, or the conversion of farm buildings for business use; - 3.
+Limited extensions to existing established business in the countryside; or - 4.
+Business development where a need for a countryside location is demonstrated or the development constitutes an appropriate form of farm diversification.

 Detailed guidance on the application of these criteria will be contained in Supplementary Guidance SG01 'Development in the Countryside'.
-Proposals will be subject to a rigorous assessment of their impact on the rural environment, having particular regard to policies protecting natural heritage and the historic environment.